 Now, you are having to start over in almost about every aspect of your life.
 You may have even lost friends or family because of the divorce and now you feel unsupported or isolated.
 You may feel like you are an underdog in the legal process and that scale is not tiled equally.
 This is one of the primary reasons therapy for men is so necessary!
 To help support you when you feel like there isn’t any for you.
 These are some of the main ways divorce affects men:

 - Guilt and regret

 Increasingly, men are far more active parents now than in the past – and that’s a good thing!
-Historically, fathers have been more focused on making money and providing for their families.
-But “providing” comes at a cost when dads are overworked, travel frequently, and become unable to disconnect while away from the office.
-While providing money for needs and wants, fathers run the risk of not providing quality time, communication, and their presence to their kids.
-Most men are interested and invested in being good dads but there are some real challenges that confront them:
+In the past, fathers have been more focused on making money and providing for their families.
+But “providing” comes at a cost when dads are overworked, travel often, and can’t disconnect while away from the office.
+While providing money for needs and wants, fathers run the risk of not providing quality time, communication, and a presence to their kids.
+Most men are interested and invested in being good dads.
+But, some real challenges confront them:

 - Being an effective parent while managing anger

 - Co-parenting through divorce

 - An alcoholic or drug-addicted spouse